cmu-sei/iides/examples/example2.md

 ## Detection

-Emily Cabello was caught after the intelligence agency identified that a classified document published by The Journal had been printed, revealing traceable metadata.
-Investigators used printer tracking dots to determine the document's print date and reviewed access logs, finding that only six individuals, including Cabello, had accessed it.
+Emily Cabello was caught after the intelligence agency identified that a classified document published by The Website had been printed, revealing traceable metadata.
+Investigators used printer tracking dots to determine the document's print date and reviewed access logs, finding that only four individuals, including Cabello, had accessed it.
 Further evidence included her email communication with The Journal and her confession when confronted by the FBI.

 - **`Id`**:
  detection--7f05c15a-84b2-489d-a3dc-0e3c78d9cbc8